 - Allows free-feeding – the food can be left out for longer periods of time (some owners find this option good for their very busy lifestyle) but is very bad for cats as it is one of the main reasons for feline obesity.

 - Can be used in food dispensers and cat food puzzles.

 - Easy to store.

 The cons of dry cat food:

-- Harder to digest – dry cat food is extremely high heat processed and it requires fillers (starches) to hold it together, and so it likely to contain less animal-based protein and more plant-based making it harder for your cat to digest
+- Harder to digest – dry cat food is extremely high heat processed and it requires fillers (starches) to hold it together, so it is likely to contain less animal-based protein and more plant-based making it harder for your cat to digest

-- Can lead to diabetes – the high carbohydrate content in dry cat food fills your cat’s blood stream with unnecessary sugars that your cat would not get from a high-protein meat-based diet.
+- Can lead to diabetes – the high carbohydrate content in dry cat food fills your cat’s bloodstream with unnecessary sugars that your cat would not get from a high protein meat-based diet.

 - It can be addictive – if the dry food is sprayed with palatability enhancers (fats) your cat can get addicted to a type of kibble and it can be hard to switch it to another type of healthy cat food.

 - Causes obesity – dry food is dense in nutrients and fed too much of it, or using free feeding with your cats can make your cat gain more weight.